The PhotoHouse Story

 2004 - Ben Peter, Weissenstein‘s grandson, becomes co-owner of the Photo House Pri-Or along with Miriam Weissenstein.

-2011 - After a battle with the local Tel-Aviv authorities lasting many years, the photo studio at Allenby 30 street was forced to give way to a controversial construction project.
-The PhotoHouse Pri-Or temporarily moves to 5 Tchernichowsky street.
+After a battle with the local Tel-Aviv authorities lasting many years, the photo studio at Allenby 30 street was forced to give way to a controversial construction project.
+The PhotoHouse Pri-Or temporarily moves to 5 Tchernichovsky street.

 That same year Miriam Weissenstein dies at the age of 97 and was buried next to her husband in Herzliya.

-2021 - Today The PhotoHouse is an archive store run by the grandson, Ben Peter.
+2023 - Today The PhotoHouse is an archive store run by the grandson, Ben Peter.
 The place is considered a unique historical site for Israelis and visitors from all over the world.
-The PhotoHouse has not yet returned to its original location at Allenby 30.
+The PhotoHouse has finally returned to its original location at Allenby 30.